This post may contain affiliate links. Please read my disclosure policy.

 - Use cold butter.
 We want cold butter because we want the butter to stay solid until the biscuits go in the oven.
 This is because when the butter melts, it releases steam and creates pockets of air, resulting in airy, flakey biscuits!
 If the butter is room temperature, it will combine with the flour when you knead it.
 Meaning, you’ll miss out on a huge piece of the fluffiness factor!

-- Measure ingredients accurately.
-I mean of course right?
-But this is extra important when baking as using too much flour can cause dense biscuits.
-Using a digital scale is the preferred way to measure because then you know you’re using the exact amount.
+- Be careful not to add too much flour (which can cause dense biscuits).
+I love using a digital scale for because then you know you’re measuring the exact amount.
 But If you’re using a measuring cup, just make sure to fluff your flour up with a fork first.
 Then use a spoon to scoop the flour into the cup so you’re not pressing any down.
 Once you have a heaping cup, level it off with a knife.
 We want to avoid packing the flour into the cup which will likely result in more flour than we really need.

-- Don’t twist biscuits when cutting with a biscuit cutter – This can “seal the edges,” preventing the biscuits to rise – usually the main culprit of lopsided biscuits.
+- Don’t twist biscuits when cutting.
+This can “seal the edges,” preventing the biscuits to rise (usually the main culprit of lopsided biscuits).
 If you don’t have a biscuit cutter, you can use a sharp knife and cut your biscuits into squares instead.

 Nutrition Information